nsipplswezey/clojure-overtone-livecoding-wurlitzer/README.md

 ## Usage

 Intended to be sequentially executed using a repl.
 I recorded and performed this piece using LightTable which is a very pleasant clojure IDE.
+Go to src/core.clj, then start evaling!
+First eval is slow while clojure gathers dependencies and overtone starts up.

 ## Notes